PrimalNinja/cyborgzoscii-u/microZOSCII.md

 Full ZOSCII requires both parties to possess an identical 64KB ROM.
 This ROM:
 - Contains 65,536 byte values (0x00-0xFF)
 - Each value appears at multiple random positions
-- Enables 10^5,500,000+ combinatorial security for all messages
+- Enables 10^millions+ combinatorial security for large messages

 **The challenge**: How to securely transmit this 64KB ROM without using vulnerable encryption?